Hellbound (song)

 "Hellbound (H&H Remix)", or simply "Hellbound", is a song written and recorded by American rappers Eminem, J-Black and Masta Ace for the Yosumi Records compilation album Game Over (2000).
 The song was produced by DJ Rob and is a remix of Eminem's verse on "Hustlers & Hardcore" from Domingo's 1999 album Behind the Doors of the 13th Floor.

-The song samples the soundtrack "Sacrifice" from the 1998 video game SoulCalibur, which was originally composed by Takanori Otsuka.
-It was released as a single on April 22, 2002 in Europe, charting in countries such as France and Switzerland.
+The song was released as a single on April 22, 2002 in Europe, charting in countries such as France and Switzerland.